Skip to main content

 Personal Statement

-All applicants to the online Bachelor of Arts in Integrated Social Sciences program need to submit a personal statement, which should address the four topics listed below.
+All applicants to the UW Online Bachelor of Arts in Integrated Social Sciences program need to submit a personal statement, which should address the four topics listed below.

-Your personal statement will become the first artifact in your e-portfolio.
-You’ll be asked to return to this statement in the future to assess your learning and to better understand your development in the program.
+If you're admitted to ISS, your personal statement will be the first step on your path to reflective, integrated learning.
+It will become the first artifact in your e-portfolio.
+You’ll be asked to return to this statement in your senior capstone course, ISS 401, to assess your learning and to better understand your development in the program.

 Preparing Your Personal Statement